 During REM sleep, your breathing becomes more rapid, irregular, your eyes move rapidly and your muscles are temporarily paralyzed.
-Your brain waves will also increase during REM sleep, much like experience when you’re awake.
+Your brain waves will also increase during REM sleep, much like what you experience when you’re awake.
 Alongside these, your heart rate increases, your blood pressure rises.
-This is the time when most dreams occur, if woken during REM sleep, a person can remember the dreams.
+This is the time when most dreams occur.
+If woken during REM sleep, a person can remember the dreams.
 Most people experience three to five intervals of REM sleep each night!

-Depending on your age, REM sleep make up around 20-25% of th average adult’s time asleep which is experimentally 90-120 minutes.
+Depending on your age, REM sleep makes up around 20-25% of the average adult’s time asleep, which is experimentally 90-120 minutes.

 Random Fact: Infants spend almost 50% of their time in REM sleep.
 Adults spend nearly half of sleep time in stage 2, about 20% in REM and the other 30% is divided between the other three stages.
 Older adults spend progressively less time in REM sleep.
 Because your sleep cycle repeats, you enter REM sleep several times during the night.

 Throughout REM sleep, your brain and body have energy and is typically where dreaming occurs.
 REM is thought to be connected with the process of storing your memories, learning and balancing your mood, but this is not 100% understood!
 Although some of the signals sent to the cortex during sleep are important for learning and memory, some could be random.
 These random signals that occur may for the basis for a “story” that the brain tries to understand, resulting in dreaming.